julioalex-rezende/ccf-app-samples/GET_STARTED.md

  # CCF Network initialization needed before the interaction with the service
 ```

+Now, a network is started with one node and one member, you need to execute the following governance steps to initialize the network, [check Network governance section](#network-governance)

+- Activate the network existing member (to start a network governance)
+- Build the application and [create a deployment proposal](#build-application)
+- Deploy the application proposal, [using governance calls](#network-governance)
+- Optionally Create and submit [an add users proposal](#new-user-proposal)
+- Open the network for users ([using proposal](#open-network-proposal))

 ##### CCF Node Configuration file

-The configuration for each CCF node must be contained in a single JSON configuration file like [cchost_config_enclave_js.json - cchost_config_virtual_js.json], [ CCF node config file documentation](https://microsoft.github.io/CCF/main/operations/configuration.html)
+To start or join new node you need some configs, The configuration for each CCF node must be contained in a single JSON configuration file like [cchost_config_enclave_js.json - cchost_config_virtual_js.json], [CCF node config file documentation](https://microsoft.github.io/CCF/main/operations/configuration.html)

-##### CCF network initialization

-After the container run, a network is started with one (node - member), you need to execute the following governance steps to initialize the network, [check Network governance section](#network-governance)

-- Activate the network members (to begin network governance)
-- Add users (using proposal)
-- Deploy the application (using proposal)
-- Open the network for users (using proposal)

 #### Testing: Using Linux Machine